fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   puts num
 end
 ```
+On `line 1`, we call the `reject` method on the array object `[1, 2, 3]` with a block (denoted by the `do/end` reserved words immediately following the `reject` method).
+The block takes a single parameter, `num`.

+The `reject` method will iterate through each element of the array object and pass it to the block.
+The `reject` method returns a new array object with elements that are evaluated as `false` by the block.

+On `line 2`, we initialise a local variable `num` and assign it to the integer objects that are passed to the block parameter `num`.
+The `puts` method is called, with the local variable `num` passed as an argument.
+This will output the element, and return `nil`.

+In Ruby, everything is truthy, except for `nil` and `false`.
+Since the `puts` method always returns `nil`, this is treated as falsy by the `reject` method.
+The result of the `reject` method call is to print string objects `'1', '2', '3'`, each on a new line, and return a new array object `[1, 2, 3]`.

 *56) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```